 - Ability to integrate “New Mexico True Certified” mark on packaging and marketing materials

-- Retail opportunity through designated New Mexico True Certified e-commerce site
+- Retail opportunities through designated New Mexico True Certified e-commerce site and select retail partners

-- Advertising, social media, and public relations support for the New Mexico True Certified program through the New Mexico Tourism Department
+- Advertising, social media, and public relations support from the New Mexico Tourism Department

 - Additional promotional opportunities as they arise

-To ensure your timely completion of the application, please have the following available prior to proceeding with your application:
+Plan to have the following information available prior to starting your application:

-- Decision on which specific products you’d like to have New Mexico True certification.
+- The specific products for which your company is seeking New Mexico True certification.

 - Initial thoughts on how you would use the New Mexico True Certified mark if approved (e.g., packaging, website, marketing materials, merchandising, point of sale, signage, press release or other public relations outreach/materials, trade show display, storefront, etc.).
 See examples and mockups here.